I have been a loyal customer of Nando’s peri-peri chicken and always want to create a homemade version of Nando’s chicken recipe.

 Here is what I do:

 - Clean the chicken hindquarters thoroughly.
-You may use chicken breasts, chicken thighs, chicken wings or any other chicken pieces.
+You may use chicken breasts, chicken thighs, chicken wings, or other chicken pieces.

 - Add 4 tbsp salt, 4 tbsp sugar, and 2 tsp crushed black pepper to a large container.